 About the project

 Particle-based biosensors are typically coated with biochemical receptors to bind a specific analyte or cell-membrane receptor.
 The response of the sensor depends on the affinity, number, and distribution of receptors on the particle surface.
-The PhD student will develop nanoparticles with a supramolecular coating which is responsive to several stimuli like light, temperature and salt concentration.
-The research will be mainly experimental and involve the design of responsive supramolecular coatings, super-resolution microscopy to characterize the coating, and subsequent experiments on colloidal assembly and interparticle interactions.
+The PhD student will synthesize polymer colloids with a DNA coating, which is responsive to several stimuli like light, temperature and salt concentration.
+The research will be mainly experimental and involve the design of the polymer colloids, the responsive DNA coatings, super-resolution microscopy to characterize the coating, and subsequent experiments on colloidal assembly and interparticle interactions.
 The final aim is to be able to modulate the affinity, mobility, density and/or distribution of active receptors on the particle surface using external cues to achieve super selective binding.

 The project will be supervised by Ilja Voets at TU/e.
 During the project you will closely collaborate and pay visits to other partners in the project, particularly KU Leuven, and the industrial partner DSM.